JeffJetton/retrofeed/config.md

 ### Modify cmdline.txt

-Edit `/boot/cmdline.txt` and add `logo.nologo` on the end.
+Edit `/boot/cmdline.txt` and add `logo.nologo` on the **end**.
 This will disable the "four raspberries" graphic at the top of the screen.

 The existing contents of your `cmdline.txt` may differ, but here's what mine looked like after the edit, as an example: